DRAMA

 Component Two: This will be completed in the spring term and will be assessed by an outside examiner through filmed recording of performance.
 Students will be given script extracts and work on character development throughout lessons to prepare for this exam.
 They will also outline artistic intentions which offer the examiner and insight into their extracts and what they intend to achieve in performance.

 Component Three: Students will prepare for this exam revising their work from Year 10 as well as re-reading the play and tackling questions from the exam given them further opportunities to practise and develop skills required for the examination.
+This will include an in-class pre public exam to ensure students are well prepared for their actual exams in May.

 Assessment